patnicolas/Neural_architecture/README.md

 The objective is the design of reusable neural block in PyTorch to be assembled to produce complex network architectures.

-This post illustrates the automation of creating deep convolutional generative adversarial networks (DCGAN) by inferring the configuration of generator from the discriminator.
+The automation of creating deep convolutional generative adversarial networks (DCGAN) by inferring the configuration of generator from the discriminator.
 We will use the ubiquituous real vs. fake images detection scenario for our GAN model.

 This post does not dwell in details into generative adversarial networks or convolutional networks.
 It focuses on automating the configuration of some of their components.
 It is assumed the reader has some basic understanding of convolutional neural networks and Pytorch library.

-The challenge
+# The challenge
 For those not familiar with GANs.....
 GANs are unsupervised learning models that discover patterns in data and use those patterns to generate new samples (data augmentation) that are almost indistinguishable from the original data.
 GANs are part of the generative models family along with variational auto-encoders or MLE.
 The approach reframes the problem as a supervised learning problem using two adversarial networks:
 Generator model trained to generate new samples